1860 Democratic National Conventions: Declined

-Vice Presidential balloting
+Vice-presidential balloting

-Senator Benjamin Fitzpatrick of Alabama was the only candidate for the vice presidential nomination.
+Senator Benjamin Fitzpatrick of Alabama was the only candidate for the vice-presidential nomination.

 During the call of the states, every vote recorded was in favor of Fitzpatrick with no exception until Pennsylvania was reached.
-One of Pennsylvania's votes was announced for William C. Alexander of New Jersey.
+One of Pennsylvania's votes was announced for former state senator William C. Alexander of New Jersey.
 Upon this announcement, a New Jersey delegate informed the delegates that he had been authorized before the convention, by Alexander himself, not to allow his name to be presented as a candidate.
 The Pennsylvanian who desired Alexander cast one blank vote thereafter.

-Vice Presidential candidate
+Vice-presidential candidate

-Vice Presidential replacement
+Vice-presidential replacement

-After the unanimous nomination of Fitzpatrick as the candidate for Vice President, the convention adjourned on June 23rd, the sixth and last day of its session.
+After the unanimous nomination of Fitzpatrick as the candidate for vice president, the convention adjourned on June 23, the sixth and last day of its session.
 On the same day, but after the adjournment, Fitzpatrick declined the nomination.
-Fitzpatrick's refusal of the vice presidential nomination occurred sixteen years after Silas Wright was the first to turndown the honor.
-In 1924, Frank Lowden would be the third and last person to date who refused their party's vice presidential nomination.
+Fitzpatrick's refusal of the vice-presidential nomination occurred sixteen years after Silas Wright was the first to turndown the honor.
+In 1924, Frank Lowden would be the third and last person to date who refused their party's vice-presidential nomination.